 Based on a 2007 WKU College of Education Practitioner Survey, with a majority of the respondents being classroom practitioners (54.7%), respondents noted that it was important to make content knowledge relevant to the real world (34%), differentiate classroom instruction to address individual learners' needs (34%), and manage classrooms effectively (27%).
 These were the three key concerns.
 The teaching of action research methods as part of this proposed course is intended to effectively address all these areas.
-NCATE standards expect graduates to assume leadership roles and collaborate with colleagues for school improvement (1.d), which is one purpose of action research.
-This course connects to the mission statement of the university, as students will be more "productive, engaged, and socially responsible citizen-leaders" by improving schools as well as "provid[ing] research, service and lifelong learning opportunities" for the students.
+NCATE standards include the expectation that graduates be prepared to assume leadership roles and collaborate with colleagues for school improvement (1.d), which is one purpose of action research.
+This course connects to the mission statement of the university, as students will be more "productive, engaged, and socially responsible citizenleaders" by improving schools as well as "provid[ing] research, service and lifelong learning opportunities" for the students.
 WKU's strategic plan calls for the university to "increase relevant sponsored research" and to promote student learning by "developing and empowering future leaders."
 The last decade has seen the emergence of action research as an approach to producing innovative solutions for school improvement.
-This experiencebased approach to developing teacher leaders uses meaningful problems as
+This experience-based approach to developing teacher leaders uses meaningful problems as a way to learn.
+Students will be on the cutting edge of applied research as they address critical, real problems while explicitly seeking effective solutions.